buckley-w-david/dwm/README.md

    - [Store/retrieve tags on an xprop](https://bitbucket.org/jokerboy/dwm/src/master/14-dwm-6.0-remember-tags.diff) - I think this should "save" the tagset of windows between restarts for things like firefox
    - [status2d](https://dwm.suckless.org/patches/status2d/) or [colored status text](https://dwm.suckless.org/patches/statuscolors/) for fancier status.
    - [statuscmd](https://dwm.suckless.org/patches/statuscmd/) for interative status
+     - Add a patch to the "what block did you click" loop, set on bye, unset on hitting the same stored byte.
+That way we can indicate start and close of blocks, which accounts for gaps without having to reserve a dedicated close byte
    - [autostart](https://dwm.suckless.org/patches/autostart/) or [cool autostart](https://dwm.suckless.org/patches/cool_autostart/)
    - [swallow](https://dwm.suckless.org/patches/swallow/) or [dynamic swallow](https://dwm.suckless.org/patches/dynamicswallow/)
    - [shiftview.c](https://lists.suckless.org/dev/att-7590/shiftview.c)